Calculating how much food trucks actually make can be challenging but here are a few things that influence it

-Some food truck owners are the sole proprietors of their business and own it as part of a family business or with their partners.
+Some food truck owners are the sole proprietors of their businesses and own them as part of a family business or with their partners.
 This is obviously going to impact how much money is earned

 In my experience, trying to split an income between more than one or two people can be difficult at the beginning of a street food business.

 Tips for making money with a food truck